Complete Guide to Sikh Weddings in the UK: Traditions, Ceremony & Etiquette

 Milni

-The Anand Karaj is the Sikh wedding ceremony conducted inside the gurdwara.
-The couple, along with their families and the congregation, sits in front of the Guru Granth Sahib Ji (Sikh holy scripture).
+The Anand Karaj is the Sikh wedding ceremony conducted inside the Gurdwara.
+The bride and groom, their families, and the congregation sit in front of the Guru Granth Sahib Ji (Sikh Faith holy scripture).
 The ceremony is officiated by a Granthi (Sikh priest) who recites hymns and delivers a sermon on the significance of marriage.

 Anand Karaj Ceremony Captured By Royal Bindi